runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/data-format.html.md

 }
 ```

 The `IsAlpha` decorator ensures that the string assigned to `#title` only contains alphabetic characters.
-This particular example says that not only can the text only contain alphabetic characters, but from the US English locale.
+This particular example additionally says that the text must be in the US English locale.

 To see that in action: